bussolon/awesome-ux/methods/synthetize.md

+---
+title: "Synthetize"
+author: Stefano Bussolon
+description: "A list of deliverables that ux researchers and designers create to synthetize the results of the research phase"
+slug: synthetize

+---

 # Synthetize

-This page lists the deliverables that ux researchers and designer create to synthetize the results of the research phase.

 ## Personae